anabramos/k9sisters-project/README.md

         <img src="assets/design/features/contact-us-section.png" style="width: 60%">

 - Footer
-    - The footer will re-direct the user to our respective social medias by opening the external pages in a new tab on the browser.
+    - The footer will re-direct the user to our respective social media by opening the external pages in a new tab on the browser.
     - The footer also credits the creator of the website.

         <img src="assets/design/features/footer.png" style="width: 60%">

 - Services page
-    - In the services page visitors can access the full overview of services provided by the K9 Sister company as well as the prices per service.
+    - In the services page visitors can access the full overview of services provided by the K9 Sister company.
+    - The overview includes the prices per service and duration of each service.
+    - Icons are added to this page to give a better illustration of the sort or service that is being offered.

         <img src="assets/design/features/services-overview.png" style="width: 40%">

 - Booking page
-    - In the booking page there is a form for users to book their services as prefered.
+    - In the booking page there is a form for users to book their services as preferred.
-    - The form collects data related to the owner (contact details) the dog (general details) and the service the costumer is booking (type of service, date of service and paymenth method of choice).
+    - The form collects data related to the owner (contact details) the dog (general details) and the service the costumer is booking (type of service, date of service and payment method of choice).
     - After filling in the form, the costumer can submit the form or clear (reset) its content.
     - When a form is submitted, the visitor is directed to a confirmation page.

         <img src="assets/design/features/booking-form.png" style="width: 30%">